 Clinical professionals

 Healthcare professionals are responsible for protecting patient confidentiality.
-Employees should receive and understand corporate cybersecurity policies.
-Workers should know how to handle data safely, rules about disclosure limits, and the penalties for breaching security policies.
+Workers need to understand how to handle data safely.
+They should know the rules about disclosure limits and the penalties for breaking security policies.

 Employees must also be free to report cybersecurity concerns.
-In a healthy organizational culture, professionals can raise concerns confidentially without fear of consequences.
+In a healthy workplace culture, professionals can share concerns confidentially, without facing any consequences.
 Workers must know who to contact with security issues.
-And their concerns should be fed into cybersecurity strategies.
+And their Why is cybersecurity important in the healthcare industry?concerns should be fed into cybersecurity strategies.

 Executives